LightTable/user-guide/basic_functionality.md

 Search has similarities with Find.
 Both are smart-cased, allow regular expressions for queries, and have capture groups available.
 See the Find section for information on those features.

 `<workspace>` is the current Light Table workspace.
 Here is an [example](https://github.com/cldwalker/ltfiles/blob/d2459f26df08c10f4e74352e54dbf4919db5b7b0/src/lt/plugins/ltfiles/search.cljs#L12-L22) of providing your own aliases to use, in addition to `<workspace>`, via your User plugin.

 > Note: Replacement is a destructive change in Search and there is no undoing!
 See [this issue](https://github.com/LightTable/LightTable/issues/1547) for status.

+### Go to line

+It is possible to quickly jump though a file to a specified line number by using the command `Editor: Go to line`.
+The default keybinding is \`Ctrl-L\`.
+This command will, as the name suggests, let you specify a line number to center the editor tab on.
+If you specify a line number larger than the file then the last line will be used.